fortyoneplustwo/notestamp-editor-react/README.md

 [![NPM](https://img.shields.io/npm/v/notestamp.svg)](https://www.npmjs.com/package/notestamp) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 ## Description
-A rich text editor React component that supports clickable stamps.
+A rich-text editor library for React that supports clickable stamps.

 A stamp is automatically inserted at the start of a line when the `Enter` key is pressed.
-You can define an arbitrary state to be stored inside a stamp.

-You may also define an action to be performed when a stamp is clicked.
+You can define an arbitrary state to be stored inside a stamp as well as a function to execute when a stamp is clicked.

-A common use case of this component is to synchronize text to some form of media e.g. an audio file.
+A common use case of this component is to synchronize text to some entity e.g. an audio file.
 See [https://notestamp.com](https://notestamp.com) as an example.

 ## Install